 Certified Quality Manager: Job Description and Requirements

 Quality managers oversee and inspect their company's production process to ensure that the resulting items meet standards.
-Many employers look for candidates with a bachelor's degree in a field like business administration.
-Certification as a Certified Manager of Quality/Organizational Excellence has replaced the Certified Quality Manager designation, both of which comes courtesy of the American Society for Quality (ASQ).
+Many employers look for candidates with bachelor's degrees in fields like business administration.
+The American Society for Quality (ASQ) offers the Certified Manager of Quality/Organizational Excellence credential.

 Quality managers belong to the group of workers known as industrial production managers, who direct a company's manufacturing activities.
 Quality managers are tasked with ensuring that items produced by a company meet a certain standard, and to identify ways to fix production if production doesn't meet standards.
 In addition, quality managers examine an employer's production process to find ways to improve efficiency and make products better in general.
 Their job may lead them to train workers in new production methods or purchase raw material and other necessary goods from new suppliers to create the best possible product.

 Many industrial production managers hold a bachelor's degree in a field like business administration or management, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 However, some managers work their way up within a company by learning production tasks as they go.
 As methods of production become more complicated, some employers even look for workers with graduate degrees in the field.